-Singapore arrests 17, seizes millions in suspected Shell oil heist
+Singapore charges 11 men over Shell oil heist

 ($1 = 1.3320 Singapore dollars)

-Reporting by John Geddie and Henning Gloystein; Additional reporting by Florence Tan; Editing by Gerry Doyle
+Reporting by John Geddie and Henning Gloystein; Additional reporting by Florence Tan and Fathin Ungku; Editing by Gerry Doyle